Père Lachaise Cemetery: Muslim enclosure

 In 1856, a Muslim enclosure was opened in the 85th division – part of this section of the cemetery was newly acquired in the last extension in 1850.
 Work on the mosque started in 1855 based on the plans created by Marie-Gabriel Jolivet.
 The monument included a waiting room, a lavatorium intended for the purification of Muslims, and a counter for religious effects.

 The Muslim enclosure opened on 1 January 1857, making it the first Muslim cemetery in France.
 Between 1856 and 1870, there were only 44 burials – 6 perpetual concessions, 7 temporary and 31 free of charge.
 The enclosure was reduced multiple times and in 1871, an unused part was dedicated to the Jewish religion.

 The law of 14 November 1881 made segregation in cemeteries illegal.
 The fence of the enclosure was removed but the plant hedge was preserved.
 Despite the law, the mosque was conserved but the Ottoman Empire, responsible for maintenance, lapsed in their responsibility.
-Plans for reconstruction were made, but during WWI, when the Ottomans became an ally to Germany and an enemy to France, those plans were cancelled.
+Plans for reconstruction were made, but during World War I, when the Ottomans became an ally to Germany and an enemy to France, those plans were cancelled.
 The mosque was destroyed in 1914 and a plan for reconstruction was abandoned in 1923 in lieu of the project to build the Grand Mosque of Paris.